JeremyCollinsMPI/Last-Write-Wins-Element-Set/README.md

 ## Attributes

-.add_set: a dictionary of elements to be added, with timestamps
+.add_set: a dictionary of elements to be added as keys, and lists of timestamps as values

-.remove_set: a dictionary of elements to be removed, with timestamps
+.remove_set: a dictionary of elements to be removed as keys, and lists of timestamps as values

 .set: the current members of the LWW set after update() is called